-'''

-topaz 1> object MyAnimal at: 3
+topaz 1> object MyAnimal at: 3 water

-water

-'''

 You can string together at: parameters after object to descend as far as you like into the object of interest.
-The following example retrieves the first instance variable of MyAnimal's third instance variable.

 '''

 topaz 1> object MyAnimal at: 3 at: 1

-Sw
+$w

 '''

 As far as at: is concerned, named, indexed, and unordered instance variables are all numbered, with named instance variables appearing first, followed by indexed instance variables, then unordered instance variables.
-That is, if an indexed object also had three named instance variables, the first indexable field would be addressed with object at: 4.
+E.g., if an indexed object also had three named instvars, the first indexable field would be addressed with object at: 4.
 Offsets into the unordered portions of NSCs are not consistent across add: or remove: commands.